zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/04-sinhala-google.md

 I see those who have come to Nibbana, who have become immortal, who have become non-conscious.

 [APZ 23.3] (# apz23.3) {# apz23.3 .ref .apz} "
-Is the purity of man? ”Images from the microcosm are also from the vision of man Holiness and purity and purity and salvation and redemption and redemption.
+Is the purity of man?
+"Images from the microcosm are also from the vision of man Holiness and purity and purity and salvation and redemption and redemption.
 The man is clean and tidy.
 Mida knows well Mide thus Knowing that it is sublime, one realizes that this is the Absolute, the Absolute, the Great,